Iterator Method – Python Design Patterns

 Here we will discuss the solution for the above-described problem.
 It’s always handy for Python users to use Iterators for traversing any kind of data structure doesn’t matter they are linear or no-linear data structures.
 We have two options to implement Iterators in Python either we can use the in-built iterators to produce the fruitful output or explicitly we can create iterators with the help of Generators.
 In the following code, we have explicitly created the Iterators with the help of generators.

-Note: Following code is the example of explicitly created Iterator method
+Note: Following code is the example of an explicitly created Iterator method

-Note: Following code is the example of using in-built iterator method
+Note: Following code is the example of using an in-built iterator method

 Following is the class diagram for the Iterator Method